FrontSide/vocabex/README.md

 ```

 Replace `YOUR_PROJECT_ID` with your Google Cloud project ID and `region` with your desired region (e.g., `us-central1`).

+## Deployment to Google Could Run (Continuous Deployment)

+Google Cloud Run offers the option to have new versions deployed automatically upon push to a specified github branch.
+Use the Web UI to set this up.
+Don't forget to set the environment variables.

 ## Tech Stack